emm-n-m/Fairytale_ABM/README.md

 # Exotic Political Systems: Agent-Based Models

 Agent-based simulations exploring unconventional governance structures through NetLogo.
-These models emerged from creative writing projects but attempt to implement a rigorous evalutation of absolutely absurd systems( with Dragons).
+These models emerged from creative writing projects but aim to implement a rigorous evaluation of absolutely absurd systems (with Dragons).

 ## Technical Details